rene-richter/moderncpp/docs/14_lambdas.md

 }
 ```

 Defining the lambda in place improves locality of code.
-There is no need to define a function elsewhere, no need to lookup where its definition is located in the codebase.
+There is no need to define a function or function object elsewhere, no need to lookup where its definition is located in the codebase.
 Compilers can inline and optimize the generated code.

 ## Closure: capture state easily